tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

 diffHTML is designed to be portable, so you can consume it in a number of ways depending on your environment.
 You can load imports  works well with or without a build tool.
-It can be laode dby browsers with the ES Module syntax.
+It can be loaded by browsers with the ES Module syntax.

 There are many ways of getting diffHTML.
-It has been designed to be flexible and the smallest filesize possible.
+It has been designed to be flexible and the smallest file size possible.

 * **HTTP (Recommended for Beginners):**